Alluxio/alluxio/docs/en/core-services/Caching.md

 directories by default when multiple tiers are configured.
 (Default:`1GB`) This is used for internal block movements.
-- `alluxio.worker.management.tier.swap.restore.enabled`: This controls a special task that is used to unblock tier alignment when internal reserved space was exhausted.
-(Default:`true`) Reserved space can be exhausted due to fact that Alluxio supports variable block sizes, so swapping blocks between tiers during aligning can decrease reserved space on a directory when block sizes don't match.
+- `alluxio.worker.management.tier.swap.restore.enabled`: This controls a special task that is used to unblock tier alignment when internal reserved space is exhausted.
+(Default:`true`) Reserved space can be exhausted due to the fact that Alluxio supports variable block sizes, so swapping blocks between tiers during aligning can decrease reserved space on a directory when block sizes don't match.

 #### Block Promotions

-When a higher tier has free space, blocks from a lower tier is moved up in order to better utilize faster disks as it's assumed the higher tiers are configured with faster disks.
+When a higher tier has free space, blocks from a lower tier are moved up in order to better utilize faster disks as it's assumed the higher tiers are configured with faster disks.

 To control dynamic tier promotion:
 - `alluxio.worker.management.tier.promote.enabled` : Whether tier promotion task is enabled.
 (Default:`true`)
 - `alluxio.worker.management.tier.promote.range`: How many blocks to promote in a single task run.
 (Default:`100`)
 - `alluxio.worker.management.tier.promote.quota.percent`: The max percentage of each tier that could be used for promotions.
-Promotions will be stopped to a tier once its used space go over this value.
+Promotions will be stopped to a tier once its used space goes over this value.
 (0 means never promote, and, 100 means always promote.)

 #### Management Task Back-Off

 Tier management tasks (align/promote) are respectful to user I/O and back off whenever a worker or disk is under load.
-This behaviour is to make sure Alluxio storage management doesn't negatively impact user I/O performance.
+This behavior is to make sure Alluxio storage management doesn't negatively impact user I/O performance.

 There are two back-off types available, `ANY` and `DIRECTORY`, that can be set in the `alluxio.worker.management.backoff.strategy` property.